 Student Services Officer 2

-The Department of Microbiology and Immunology is seeking a Student Services Officer 2, to administer, implement, and interpret university and department policies and procedures on issues regarding admission, financial aid, housing, registrar services, visa services, student life, advising, career counseling and academic services.
+Stanford University's Neurosciences PhD program (https://med.stanford.edu/neurogradprogram.html) is seeking a Student Services Officer 2, to administer, implement, and interpret university and department policies and procedures on issues regarding admission, curriculum, financial aid, housing, registrar services, visa services, student life, advising, career counseling and academic services.
 Identify, clarify, and resolve highly visible or complex issues with substantial significance and impact that may span multiple areas, using advanced technical and professional knowledge requiring independent judgment.

 - Collaborate with others to help resolve program issues and concerns, interpret policies, and mediate complex and sensitive issues.